Kenya: Post Disaster Needs Assessment

 Context and Objectives

-During the drought period (2008-2011), 3.7 million people were in immediate need of food, clean water, and basic sanitation in Kenya, and urgent short and long-term interventions were needed to save the lives and livelihoods of millions.
+During the drought period (2008-2011) in Kenya, 3.7 million people were in immediate need of food, clean water, and basic sanitation, and urgent short and long-term interventions were needed to save the lives and livelihoods of millions.
 In response, under the auspices of Kenyan Ministry of Finance, a joint assessment team comprised of government line ministry staff, together with the EU, UN, World Bank, and other partners, mobilized to undertake a Post-Disaster Needs Assessment (PDNA).

 - Estimated the overall impact of the 2011 drought on the socio-economic development of the country in the affected areas within the context of the 2009 droughts.